Jethet/udemycourses-databases/learn-sql-postgresql/keywords.md

 Use =, >, >=, < and <=

 **DATE FIELDS**
-**single quotes! syntax depends on location and sytem setup for dates**
+**single quotes! syntax depends on location and system setup for dates**
 > WHERE orderdate = '2020-05-14'
 > WHERE orderdate > '2020-01-01'